in2code-de/in2iframeconsent/README.md

 ### Configuration:
 You have the option to adjust the cookie name and storage duration of the in2iframeswitch.
-For this purpose, the following configuration object must be created before the in2iframeswitch initialization.
+For this purpose, the following configuration object must be created before the in2iframeswitch code is loaded.

 ```js
 window.iframeSwitchConfig = Object.freeze({